Shippable/docs/sources/deploy/vm-gitRepo.md

 page_main_title: Deploying from a git repository
 main_section: Deploy
 sub_section: Deploy to VMs
+page_title: Deploying an application to a VM Cluster from a git repository
+page_description: How to deploy an application to a VM Cluster from a git repository in Shippable

 # Deploying an application to a VM Cluster from a git repository